 • You will complete a practicum in nursing leadership and culminate it with an evidence-based project within a reputed healthcare organization.
 This hands-on experience will give you a deeper understanding of newly acquired nursing concepts.

 USEFUL INFORMATION ABOUT RN TO BSN PROGRAMS IN INDIANA

-Latest on Indiana’s Push for 80 Percent BSN by 2021
+Latest on Indiana’s Push for 80 Percent BSN